PrefectHQ/prefect/docs/guides/prefect-deploy.md

 search:
   boost: 2
 ---

-# Deploying flows to work pools and workers
+# Deploying Flows to Work Pools and Workers

 In this guide, we will dive deep into configuring a deployment for a worker and work pool.

-## Deployments overview

 All Prefect flow runs are tracked by the API.
 The API does not require prior registration of flows.
 With Prefect, you can call a flow locally or on a remote environment and it will be tracked.

-Creating a _deployment_ for a Prefect workflow means packaging workflow code, settings, and infrastructure configuration so that the workflow can be managed via the Prefect API and run remotely by a Prefect worker.
-A deployment turns your workflow into an application.
+A deployment turns your workflow into an application that can be interacted with and managed via the Prefect API.
+A deployment enables you to:

+- Schedule flow runs.
+- Specify event triggers for flow runs.
+- Assign one or more tags to organize your deployments and flow runs.
+You can use those tags as filters in the Prefect UI.
+- Assign custom parameter values for flow runs based on the deployment.
+- Create ad-hoc flow runs from the API or Prefect UI.
+- Upload flow files to a defined storage location for retrieval at run time.

+A deployment created with the Python `flow.serve` method or the `serve` function runs flows in a subprocess on the same machine where the deployment is created.

+## Work pool-based deployments

+A work pool-based deployment is useful when you want to dynamically scale the infrastructure where your flow code runs.
+Work pool-based deployment contain information about infrastructure type and configuration for your workflow execution.

+Work pool-based deployment infrastructure options include the following:

+- Process - runs flow in a subprocess.
+Generally better off using `.serve`
+- [Docker](/guides/deployment/docker/) - runs flows in an ephemeral Docker container.
+- [Kubernetes](/guides/deployment/kubernetes/) - runs flows as a Kubernetes Job.
+- [Serverless Cloud Provider options] TK - Jeff PR in progress - runs flows in a Docker container in a serverless cloud provider environment, such as AWS ECS, Azure Container Instance, Google Cloud Run, or Vertex AI.

+Work pool-based deployments also allow you to assign a work queue name to prioritize work and allow you to limit concurrent runs at the work pool level.

-The following diagram provides a high-level overview of the conceptual elements involved in defining a deployment and executing a flow run based on that deployment.
+The following diagram provides a high-level overview of the conceptual elements involved in defining a work-pool based deployment that is polled by a worker and executing a flow run based on that deployment.

 ```mermaid
 %%{